manyids2/mkd_pytorch/README.md

 # Multiple Kernel Local Descriptor

+**This descriptor will be part of kornia.
+This repository is mainly for the whitening models learned on Phototourism dataset.
+Please use https://github.com/manyids2/mkd_local_descriptor as the reference implementation. **

 Implementation of [Understanding and Improving Kernel Local Descriptors](https://arxiv.org/abs/1811.11147) using PyTorch.
 Includes whitening models learned on PhotoTourism dataset, supervised and unsupervised versions.